 - Network Drivers: The network drivers responsible for accessing the internet and running the WIFI and other kinds of drivers are all written in C language

 - Modern Programs: Various modern programs whose prime requirement is to consume less memory and be closer to hardware communication are written in the C programming language.

-- Databases: There are many databases which are required to store huge amount of data in them and thus are written in C language.
+- Databases: There are many databases that are required to store a huge amount of data in them and thus are written in C language.

-- Language interpreters: The various language interpreters are the ones who are responsible to change the language type from a high level to a machine level language.
+- Language interpreters: The various language interpreters are the ones who are responsible for changing the language type from a high level to a machine level language.

 - It is a highly portable language which means it is interoperable.